 However, in the numerous times we have driven from Mexico, through the U.S. into Canada and back again, we have never experienced anything more than slight interest in our pets.
-We even have “Pet Passports” which we thought were real cute, but nobody has ever wanted to see them.
-But it doesn’t hurt to be prepared!
-And the best thing is there is no quarantine in Mexico!
+Many clients also report no issues when they frequently drive in and out of Mexico.
+And the best thing is there is no standard quarantine in Mexico!

-Flying pets in does have its trials and tribulations and we usually recommend driving them in, if at all possible, instead.
-If you fly in with more than two pets, you my be asked to pay import duty on the third pet, and it is not cheap.
+Flying pets in does have its trials and tribulations and also depending on the airline and we usually recommend driving them in, if at all possible.

 Beware!
 Whether you bring pets with you from north of border or not, once you are living in Mexico, be prepared for some big brown eyed dog or cat to decide to adopt you and worm their way into your heart.
 In Lake Chapala we have several animal rescue groups that are great places to adopt your new friend.